amcmaster4/JANFM-Bonk-Customs/README.md

+# HELLO THERE
+Some of you might want to play our modes! its free to download.
+Just so you guys know some of these modes aren't done yet they are just for testing and soon we miht get rid of the ones that aren't done.

 # IMPORTANT NOTICE:
 Some of you may have trouble installing GMM.
 I have become an unfortanate victim of this.
 Don't worry.
 THIS WILL NOT STOP ME
    ## But how?